 - r or reinit: Clears existing partition table, makes one big OpenBSD partition, flags it active, and installs the OpenBSD MBR code.
-Equivalent to saying "yes" to the "use all of" question. - u or update: Replaces the current MBR code (if any) with the OpenBSD MBR loader.
-If your drive has never been used, this may be important. - p or print: Displays the current partition table in sectors. "p m" will show the partition table in megabytes, "p g" will show it in gigabytes. - e or edit: edit or alter a table entry. - f or flag: Marks a partition as the active partition, the one that will be booted from - exit and quit: Careful on these, as some users are used to "exit" and "quit" having opposite meanings.
+Equivalent to saying "yes" to the "use all of ... " question. - p or print: Displays the current partition table in sectors. "p m" will show the partition table in megabytes, "p g" will show it in gigabytes. - e or edit: edit or alter a table entry. - f or flag: Marks a partition as the active partition, the one that will be booted from - exit and quit: Careful on these, as some users are used to "exit" and "quit" having opposite meanings.

-It is worth pointing out once again, a error here will result in significant data loss.
+It is worth pointing out once again, an error here will result in significant data loss.
 If you are going to do this on a drive with important data, it might be worth practicing on a "disposable" drive, in addition to having a good backup.